 In the end, the decision is in the hands of Americans.
 Decline, as Charles Krauthammer has observed, is a choice.
 It is not an inevitable fate—at least not yet.
 Empires and great powers rise and fall, and the only question is when.
 But the when does matter.
 Whether the United States begins to decline over the next two decades or not for another two centuries will matter a great deal, both to Americans and to the nature of the world they live in.

 Robert Kagan is a senior fellow in foreign policy at the Brookings Institution and a columnist for The Washington Post.
-A version of this essay will appear in his new book, The World America Made, to be published by Knopf this month.
+A version of this essay appears in his 2012 book, The World America Made.
 The publication of this essay is supported by the Hertog/Simon Fund for Policy Analysis.
-This article appeared in the February 2, 2012, issue of the magazine.